I was harassed at the hostel of a university and I want this repeated behavior to end

 She immediately closed the window and told me what she saw.
 I turned the light on, and called the manager of our team.
 Because it was about 4 in the morning, she didn’t pick up.
 Sara went to the other room where the rest of the players were and turned on the light, so whoever these men were would know that we were awake and alert.

-While in the hallway, Sara again heard the men talking to her, as if they can see her, and they gave instructions like, “We are up here, use the stairs on the side of the building to come up.”
+When I was harassed in that hostel I still remember that night, Sara again heard the men talking to her in the hallway, as if they can see her, and they gave instructions like, “We are up here, use the stairs on the side of the building to come up.”

 Because our room had no grill, just a plain glass, we shifted everyone from our room to the other room because that one did have a grill.
 The jaali ka darwaza, leading to the stairs of the hostel wasn’t usually closed, but at that time it was.
 I called my manager again, and thank God, she finally picked up.
 I informed her about everything that was going on, and she said that she was on her way.